≡ Menu

 Here at IndulgeYourPet we generally don’t like to recommend this breed to anyone who:

-• May have small children in the household or are thinking about having children in the future.
+- May have small children or consider having children in the future.

-• Live in an apartment of frequently have guest or “strangers” visit their home.
+- Live in an apartment where guests or “strangers” frequently visit their homes.

-• And those who are not prepared to provide their Akbash with a proper training program from the start.
+- And those unprepared to provide their Akbash with a proper training program.

 Characteristics of the Akbash Dog Breed

 If you haven’t figured it out already, Akbash dogs are big.
-In fact, they’re not only big their also pretty tall as well.
-But, what’s really unique about them is that despite their size, Akbash dogs are also pretty “lean” (at least when fed a proper diet), which means that their also pretty fast!
+They’re not only big but also pretty tall.
+But, what’s unique about them is that despite their size, Akbash dogs are also pretty “lean” (at least when fed a proper diet), which means that their also pretty fast!

 Akbash coat and fur maintenance.